How to find a living donor

 A great way to get support and to maintain hope is for you or your friends and family to share your journey with kidney or liver disease on social media.
 Social media lets you share your story with the world simply, quickly, and at no cost.

 The usage of social media continues to evolve rapidly.
-Discuss with your transplant team the benefits and risks associated with a social media campaign.
+Discuss with your transplant team the benefits and risks of a social media campaign.

-Talk with your transplant center staff about how to tell your or your child’s story in a way that is safe, effective and ethical.
+Talk with your transplant program staff about how to tell you or your child’s story in a way that is safe, effective, and ethical.

 For example, you may wish to share information such as:

-- Your or your child’s journey with kidney or liver disease
+- You or your child’s journey with kidney or liver disease

-- How the need for a transplant has changed your or your child’s life
+- How the need for a transplant has changed you or your child’s life

 - A little about your family